sdziallas/comp55/docs/labs/EclipseLoot.md

     ![eclipse toolbar classic](eclipseloot/media/image3.png)

-- This should prompt to switch to the "debugger" perspective
+- This should prompt you to switch to the "debugger" perspective

     ![debug perspective switch confirmation](eclipseloot/media/image5.png)